Opitsaht: Trade benefits and food

-Environmental benefits of being located near marine life included access to salmon, sea otters, and even whales.
-These animals were hunted for their fur and skin, and often used as a major trading source between the Tla-o-qui-aht people and settlers that would be involved in the Maritime Fur Trade.
+Historically, the inhabitants of Opitsaht had good access to marine life including salmon, sea otters, and even whales.
+These animals were hunted for their fur and skin, and often used as trade goods between the Tla-o-qui-aht people and settlers involved in the Maritime Fur Trade.
 Their diet was also supported by various plants and animals, such as berries and deer, which were hunted in the forests around Opitsaht.
-One of the main marine life resources was salmon, which the Meares Islands were known to have a plethora of.
-However, after the fur trade and large industrial farming techniques, the salmon population has reduced drastically around Opitsaht and the Meares Islands.
-The Clayoquot Sound Canning Company led the expansion in the area, lowering the amount of salmon reproduced.
+One of the main marine resources was salmon, which the Meares Islands were known to have a plethora of.
+However, in current times the local salmon population has been drastically reduced.
+The Clayoquot Sound Canning Company led the expansion in the area, lowering the salmon population.

 Opitsaht is also home to cows, which never really made their way into Tla-o-qui-aht cuisine and therefore were left alone on the Island.
 The main Tla-o-qui-aht cuisine was centered around salmon, crustaceans, and other sea and plant life.
-The marsh-like area isn't common to cows, but their adaptation over time has found them to be surviving peacefully in the Meares Islands and Opitsaht, grazing in the beach waters and finding their way along the island.
+The marsh-like area isn't common to cows, but have adapted over time and are surviving peacefully in the Meares Islands and Opitsaht, grazing in the beach areas and finding their way around the island.

 History

 Fur Trade and Assimilation

 The settlement of Opitsaht was a great resource point during the Maritime Fur Trade, a ship based trading system during the popularity of sea otter fur and other marine life usually located around the Pacific Northwest Coast of Alaska.
 At the same time, Opitsaht was the home to Tla-o-qui-aht chief, Wickaninnish, who was present during the initial European contact in the 1780s.
-The original village of Opitsaht was destroyed by British Captain Robert Gray, after tensions arose between the Tla-o-qui-aht people and the European settlers who had made contact.
+The original village of Opitsaht was destroyed by the American Captain Robert Gray, after tensions arose between the Tla-o-qui-aht people and the European settlers who had made contact.
 In 1792, the village was destroyed, including 200 (unoccupied) longhouses that were home to 50-100 people each.

 The settlers of Opitsaht would soon have to turn to assimilation, with the increased amount of European immigrants spreading throughout the 19th century.
 Tla-o-qui-aht people were forced onto reservations and residential schools, all various methods to control the Native way of life under The Indian Act.
 Over time, the Nuu-chah-nulth culture faded, but the Tla-o-qui-aht people, along with the other Nuu-chah-nulth tribes, are continuing to preserve the culture and language of their people.